-Siragi Buroro Gordon is indicted for defilement, contrary to section 129 (1) of the Penal Code Act.
-The four witnesses called by the prosecution were Natukunda Jacqueline (PWI), Turyatemba Herbert Congo (PW2), Kedress Kwatampora (PW3) and Dr. Trifon Mugisha (PW4).
-The medical report was received as exhibit P.1 In his sworn statement in defence accused denied involvement in the offence alleged.
+Sirage Buroro Gordon is indicted for defilement, contrary to section 129(1) of the Penal Code Act. the four witnesses called by the prosecution were Natukunda Jaqueline (PW1), Turyatemba Herbert Congo (PW2), Kedress Kwatampora (PW3) and Dr. Trifon Mugisha (PW4).
+The medical report was received as exhibit P.1.
+In his sworn statement in defence accused denied involvement in the offence alleged.

-The prosecution case is that accused was a casual labourer employed by PW1 to work around her canteen in Kitwe trading centre.
+The prosecution case is that accused was a casual labourer employed by PW1 to work around her canteen in Kitwe trading Centre.
 At about 11 a.m. on the day in question the victim, who at the time was a toddler; entered the canteen where her mother was crying and saying that accused had molested her.
-The victim was touching her private parts.
-When PWI in the company of PW3 examined the victim there was semen in the private parts of the victim.
-When later the victim was medically examined she was found to have a freshly ruptured hymen.
+The victim was touching her private parts of the victim.
+When later the victim was medically examined she was found to have a freshly raptured hymen.
 There were mobile sperms in her private parts.
 Accused was arrested and charged with the offence.